vtex-apps/product-price/docs/README.md

 },
 ```

-Example using some variables to render unit multiplier and measurement unit only on products that have it:
+Example of using some variables in the `product-selling-price` block to render unit multiplier and measurement unit only on products that have it:

 ```json
 {